Coronavirus task force offers an even keel to a zigzag Trump - KVIA

 By late in the week, the officials were at least paring back their numbers on the riser and spacing themselves out somewhat.
 But they were still contending with a president whose off-the-cuff pronouncements sometimes undercut their carefully crafted, stick-to-the-science messages.

-On Thursday, for example, the president took the mic to offer a rosy outlook for using existing drugs to fight the coronavirus, only to have the Food and Drug Administration later play clean-up, issuing a statement that there are no FDA-approved drugs to treat, cure or prevent COVID-19.
+On Thursday, for example, the Republican president took the mic to offer a rosy outlook for using existing drugs to fight , only to have the Food and Drug Administration later play clean-up, issuing a statement that there are no FDA-approved drugs to treat, cure or prevent COVID-19.

 And then there’s the president’s son-in-law and senior adviser Jared Kushner.
 He’s been pursuing his own coronavirus efforts on a separate track, including working with private companies to set up mobile virus test sites.